ABAC Complaints System

-When a complaint about an advertisement or packaging is received by the Advertising Standards Board, it is sent on to the Chief Adjudicator of The ABAC Scheme.
+When a complaint about an advertisement or packaging is received by Ad Standards, it is sent on to the Chief Adjudicator of The ABAC Scheme.
 It is the role of the Chief Adjudicator to assess whether a complaint falls within the remit of the ABAC Scheme and is to be referred to the ABAC Adjudication Panel and to manage the complaints process.
 Currently, the Chief Adjudicator is Professor the Hon Michael Lavarch AO and there are five Panel members.
 A minimum of three Panel members can adjudicate on a particular complaint.
 One of these three will always be a Panel member with a professional background related to public health, nominated by the Minister responsible for alcohol related matters or their nominee.
 A brief biography of each panel member is provided below.

 The Chief Adjudicator is assisted in administering the complaints process by the ABAC Executive Officer.

 ABAC Adjudication Panel Members